wwt/devasc-netconf-intro/README.md

- :bangbang:If the PowerShell script exits with a message indicating that the **Docker process is not started**, refer to the **Troubleshooting** section at the bottom of this document .
+ :bangbang: If the PowerShell script exits with a message indicating that the **Docker process is not started**, refer to the **Troubleshooting** section at the bottom of this document .

 7. After a few minutes, when prompted, enter your standard GitHub username.

-   -  :heavy_exclamation_mark:When prompted, **substitute your PAT for your password**.:heavy_exclamation_mark:
+   -  :heavy_exclamation_mark: When prompted, **substitute your PAT for your password**.:heavy_exclamation_mark:

    - **Right-click** in the PowerShell window to paste your GitHub PAT: